Share this Post

 43:16

-Daniel: I think for those kinds of athletes, the most important thing is setting really clear expectations.
-The time that we don’t enjoy races is when our experience during the race itself doesn’t meet our expectations.
+Daniel: I think the most important thing for those kinds of athletes is setting clear expectations.
+We don’t enjoy races when our experience during the race itself doesn’t meet our expectations.

 Typically, that occurs when we expect to have a better result in the race, without training accordingly for that result.
 So the questions you need to ask yourself are: okay, based on how much time you have to train and how much of a priority you’re going to make this race in your life, how do you hope to compete?
 How much training will it take to finish your race in 20 hours, for example, for a long Ultra?
 Does what you’re able to put in in training match the result you are hoping to achieve?